Home Login RADIO ONLINE RSS Facebook

 U.S. Senate

-A bipartisan group of 22 U.S. Senators has called on the Federal Communications Commission (FCC) to overhaul long-standing broadcast ownership regulations, arguing that current rules are outdated and hinder local broadcasters from competing in today's digital media environment.
+A group of 22 Republican U.S. Senators has called on the Federal Communications Commission (FCC) to overhaul long-standing broadcast ownership regulations, arguing that current rules are outdated and hinder local broadcasters from competing in today's digital media environment.

 The letter, sent May 6 to FCC Chairman Brendan Carr, highlights how decades-old regulations -- some dating back to the 1940s -- fail to reflect the realities of a marketplace now dominated by digital platforms, streaming services, and tech giants.
 Despite modest updates, the rules remain largely unchanged since the 1990s.